How to Buy Project Management Software That Won't Choke at 5,000 Tasks

 The reality

 Monday.com's automation builder breaks with circular dependencies or complex conditional logic.
-One client's 'simple' approval workflow created 500 duplicate tasks in one morning, requiring manual cleanup.
+A 'simple' approval workflow can spawn duplicate tasks at scale that take hours of manual cleanup to resolve.

 Real-time Collaboration